cormullion/Karnak.jl/docs/src/syntax.md

 various algorithms that determine where vertices are positioned.

+You can choose a layout algorithm, or supply the vertex positions yourself.

+The main layout algorithms available are:

+- shell

+- spring

+- stress

+- squaregrid

-Here are some formulations which work:
+Here are some formulations which work as keywords in `drawgraph()`:

 ```julia
 layout = squaregrid